Meat Light

 Meat Light: The Uncle Meat Project/Object Audio Documentary is a 3CD compilation of Frank Zappa's Uncle Meat recordings.
 It is project/object #5 in a series of 40th Anniversary FZ Audio Documentaries, following MOFO (2006), Lumpy Money (2009), Greasy Love Songs (2010) and The Crux of the Biscuit (2016).

-The album includes the original 1969 vinyl mix of "Uncle Meat" (without the film dialogue and "Tengo Na Minchia Tanta" which were added on the CD release in 1987), followed by the originally planned sequence of the tracks (which includes different edits and a longer version of the track "Cops & Buns" from The Lost Episodes) and outtakes.
+The album includes the original 1969 vinyl mix of Uncle Meat (without the film excerpts and "Tengo na minchia tanta" which were added to the CD release in 1987), followed by the originally planned sequence of the tracks (which includes different edits and a longer version of the track "Cops & Buns" from The Lost Episodes) and outtakes.